 Minimum krediete: 135

 The programme consists of compulsory modules and elective modules.
 Students may register for modules to the maximum of 20 credits presented by another department, which forms part of the elective modules.

-The following streams are presented in the BScHons in Plant Science programme:
+The following fields are presented in the BScHons in Plant Science programme:

 Apart from the compulsory and elective modules, a project, leading to a research report (60 credits), forms an essential part of the training programme.
 One seminar (15 credits) must also be written and presented.
 Field excursions are undertaken.